 You can set up an account with TreasuryDirect online in around 10 minutes.
-All you’ll need to sign up is your email address, Social Security Number (SSN) or Employee Identification Number (EIN), your bank account number and your routing number.
+All you’ll need to sign up is your email address, Social Security Number (SSN) or Employee Identification Number (EIN), your bank account number and your bank’s routing number.
 Head to the TreasuryDirect website and follow the instructions, and you’ll be ready to start purchasing bonds in no time.

 On TreasuryDirect, Treasury bills, Treasury notes, Treasury bonds, TIPS and FRNs are available through auctions.
 (You simply buy savings bonds —Series I and Series EE — at face value.)
 Auctions happen regularly, and the Treasury Department will typically give several days notice so that anyone who wants to bid has a chance (more on bidding below).
 Once it announces an auction, you’ll have until the day of the auction to make your bid.
 Some securities follow a regular auction schedule.
 For instance, the 52-week Treasury bill auctions every four weeks, typically on a Thursday.
 Four-week, eight-week, 13-week and 26-week bills auction on a weekly basis.

 A security’s auction will establish its rate (in the case of Treasury bills), yield (in the case of notes, bonds and TIPS) or discount margin (in the case of FRNs).
 Once it concludes, successful bidders will receive a paperless, electronic security in their TreasuryDirect account.